What is the Federal Payment Levy Program (FPLP)?

 However, you can’t get back money that has already been levied, even if you are experiencing an economic hardship.
 Take action before the 30-day waiting period expires to stop the levy before it starts.

-If you receive a CDP notice or a letter notifying you that your federal payments have been seized, get help from a tax attorney to avoid levies of your future federal payments.
+If you receive a CDP notice or a letter notifying you that your federal payments have been seized, get help from an IRS tax attorney to avoid levies of your future federal payments.